typicode/jsonplaceholder/README.md

 Most of the time when trying a new library, hacking a prototype or following a tutorial, I found myself in need of some data.

-I didn't like the idea of using a public APIs because I had the feeling that I was spending more time registering a client and understanding a complex API than focusing on my task.
+I didn't like the idea of using some public API because I had the feeling that I was spending more time registering a client and understanding a complex API than focusing on my task.

 But I liked the idea of image placeholders for web designers.
-So I decided to code a little Express server and here is JSONPlaceholder.
+So I decided to code a little Express server inspired by that and here is JSONPlaceholder.

 You can find it running here and are free to use it: http://jsonplaceholder.typicode.com.